11 Research-Backed Tips For Coping With Insomnia

 • Chronic insomnia, when sleep difficulties persist for more than six months

-There’s also primary insomnia, which exists without the presence of other health conditions or diseases, and comorbid insomnia, which occurs simultaneously with other conditions or diseases.
+Primary insomnia is a type that exists without the presence of other health conditions or diseases, and comorbid insomnia occurs simultaneously with other conditions or diseases.
 One example of comorbid insomnia is that which occurs alongside depression.
 Researchers estimate that approximately 40% of people with insomnia also have concurrent mental health conditions, like depression.

 Symptoms and side effects of insomnia may include the following: